 Besides top sports, Outdoor Gelderland also focused on green innovation last Thursday.
 Sustainable developments and animal welfare are becoming increasingly important in society – also within the equestrian sector.
-In order to boost this, Van Hall Larenstein University of Applied Sciences organised the event “Green Equine Innovation” in collaboration with Outdoor Gelderland and Vereniging Eigen Paard.
+In order to boost this, VHL University of Applied Sciences (VHL) organised the event “Green Equine Innovation” in collaboration with Outdoor Gelderland and Vereniging Eigen Paard.
 The event was made possible in part by an ERDF grant from OP Oost.

 Two groups of students started working on innovative, sustainable and technology-based solutions for two model companies: Anemone Horsetrucks and Pensionstal de Heidehoek.
-Various experts including Hans Hopster – Professor of Animal Behaviour, Health and Welfare at Van Hall Larenstein, Wiepk Voskamp – Professor of Sustainable Dairy Farming at Van Hall Larenstein and Dr Miha Lavrič – who has expertise in Data Science and Saxion Machine Learning – helped the students to get through the various rounds.
+Various experts including Hans Hopster – Professor of Animal Behaviour, Health and Welfare at VHL, Wiepk Voskamp – Professor of Sustainable Dairy Farming at VHL and Dr Miha Lavrič – who has expertise in Data Science and Saxion Machine Learning – helped the students to get through the various rounds.
 At the end of the day, the winning idea was voted on.
 The Anemone Horsetrucks group had considered all aspects surrounding transport and sustainability.

 In parallel with the hackathon, representatives from 16 different companies from the primary, secondary and tertiary equestrian sectors convened in the lodge of Outdoor Gelderland.
 The aim was to exchange ideas on the theme of “Equine Sensing” and to look for potential initiatives, connections and projects.